sdrasco/CANSLIM/README.md

 ## Current Progress and Directory Structure

 ### **Code Structure**
-The project currently consists of the following modules:
+The project is just getting started.
+It currently consists of the following parts:
-- **`data_fetcher.py`:** Automates downloading daily aggregate stock data (`day_aggs_v1`) from Polygon.io's S3-compatible flat files.
-It ensures files are only downloaded if they don't already exist locally.
+- **`data/data_fetcher.py`:** Automates downloading daily aggregate stock data from Polygon.io's S3-compatible flat files.
+Files are only downloaded if they don't already exist locally.
-- **`data_processor.py`:** A script for loading, exploring, and preprocessing the downloaded data.
+- **`data/data_processor.py`:** A script for loading, exploring, and preprocessing the downloaded data.
 It generates basic visualizations, such as average volume over time.
 - **`config/settings.py`:** Stores configuration parameters such as API keys, file paths, and date ranges.
+- **`main.py`:** An execution script that runs the others.

 ### **Downloaded Data**
-The `day_aggs_v1` dataset has been downloaded from September 1, 2003, to November 27, 2024.
+The `day_aggs_v1` dataset running from September 1, 2003, to the present has been pulled and stored locally.
+It isn't stored here on github due to its size.
 The data is organized in a directory structure that mirrors Polygon.io's flat file hierarchy:

 ```
 data/